manish465/mindspace-notes/Response.md

-A "response" refers to the data sent back by a server to a client in response to a [[Requests]].
+A "response" refers to the data sent back by a server to a client in response to a [[Request]].

+#API